Read-The-Question/rtq-review/apps/review-content-web/README.md

   filter scope across refreshes, along with the active matching question.
 - Use **Clear all** to reset both state facets, all five tag dimensions, and the active question while retaining unrelated display parameters.
-- Use the display strip to show or hide workings and answers, dimensional tags, raw TOML values, and the review-status panel.
-Use **Show everything** to reveal immutable feedback from RAG states other than the current state; it is off by default.
-Display preferences stay in local browser storage.
+- Use the simple display switches to show or hide workings and answers, dimensional tags, raw TOML values, Question review, and Answer review.
+The review sides are independent, so answer-only and question-only layouts are supported.
+Display preferences stay in local browser storage and existing combined review-panel preferences migrate to the two switches.
+- Use **Show previous feedback** to reveal immutable feedback from RAG states other than the current state; it is off by default.
+Each feedback region reports current and previous counts even when history is hidden.
 - Use the Previous/Next controls or `J`/`K` (`Alt` + arrow keys also work) to move through matching top-level question trees.
 - All TOML and assets remain read-only.
 The asset route exposes only question